VeyDlin/Civitai2notion/README.md

 <img src=".github/notion_demo.png" style="float: left;" />

-This repository is designed to synchronize your LoRA bookmarks on the Civitas website and your Notion, as well as to download them automatically
+This repository is designed to synchronize your LoRA bookmarks on the Civitai website and your Notion, as well as to download them automatically

 The script writes the names of your LoRA files to your notion database and automatically downloads them, which means that you can use the convenient search for your notion, write notes, and then open the page and simply copy the name of the LoRA file to your prompt